AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Tutorials_HotBubble.rst

 At the core of `PeleLMeX` algorithm is a variable-density, low Mach number Navier-Stokes solver based on a fractional step approach.
-This short ``HotBubble`` tutorial presents the case of a rising light bubble under the influence of a gravity field, which exercice this algorithm without the added complexity of chemical reactions or embedded boundaries.
+This short ``HotBubble`` tutorial presents the case of a rising light bubble under the influence of a gravity field, which exercise this algorithm without the added complexity of chemical reactions or embedded boundaries.

 ..  _sec:TUTO_HB::PrepStep: